Data Privacy Act of 2012: Its Impact on Company Data Management

 Accountability for Transfer of Personal Data

-Chapter Six of the Data Privacy Act establishes the accountability of personal information controllers for all personal data under their stewardship, even when transferred to third parties for processing.
+The law also establishes the accountability of personal information controllers for all personal data under their stewardship, even when transferred to third parties for processing.
 Notably, Section 21-b of this chapter mandates the appointment of a designated individual, often termed the data protection officer, responsible for overseeing the organization’s adherence to the DPA.
 Transparency is paramount, with the identity of this appointed figure required to be divulged to data subjects upon request.

 Security of Sensitive Personal Information in Government